remusplesa/pokemon-zustand/README.md

-Random app where i can use zustand
+Random app where i can use zustand.
+[Live app here]("https://remusplesa.gitlab.io/pokemon-zustand/)